rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## pull request (PR)

-**Definition**: invites repository maintainers to review and merge changes from one branch or fork into their repository
+**Definition**: version control concept and GitHub feature; invites repository maintainers to review and merge changes from one branch or fork into their repository

 **Purpose**: enables peer review of documentation changes before publication; team members can comment on specific